Deepak-kumar2004/Image_editor/README.md

 ---

-## 📝 Conclusion
+## ✅ Conclusion

-This project has been a deeply rewarding experience for both of us.
-We learned not just technical tools like Flask and Pillow, but also improved our collaboration, problem-solving, and software testing skills.

-We are proud of what we've built and are excited to apply our learnings in future projects.
+> *"Working on this project has not only strengthened our technical abilities but also taught us invaluable lessons in collaboration, testing, and clear communication.
+We're proud of the Sahil & Deepak Image Manipulator and look forward to building more amazing projects together!"*

 ---